-I was 12 and a geek at a young age.
+I was 12-years-old and a geek.
 The year was 1990 and the internet barely existed.
 Internet safety?
 What was that.

 My parents had bartered for a computer and had given it to me and my brother to play on.
 I was in heaven (I told you I was a geek).
 Anyways, I read – studied and learned what the little phone jack was on the back of the computer.
 It was a modem.
 1200 bauds of well connection to somewhere.